rozelie/pyretrosheet/README.md

 [![PyPI version](https://badge.fury.io/py/pyretrosheet.svg)](https://badge.fury.io/py/pyretrosheet) ![Coverage](assets/coverage.svg)

-> `pyretrosheet` is under active development and a formal release has not yet been made (but hopefully will be soon!).
+> `pyretrosheet` is under active development and is not feature complete.

-Load, analyze, and enrich [retrosheet.org](https://www.retrosheet.org) MLB data into Python representations.
+Load, analyze, and enrich [retrosheet.org](https://www.retrosheet.org) MLB data using Python representations.

 Retrosheet provides play-by-play and other miscellaneous MLB data (at the time of writing, includes all play-by-play data for all AL and NL seasons from 1919 to 2022).